-Since 1970, the primary focus of the Pfeiffer Teacher Education Program has been articulated as "Developing Servant Leaders."
+Since 1999, the primary focus of the Pfeiffer Teacher Education Program has been articulated as "Developing Servant Leaders."
 Consistent with the vision and mission of Pfeiffer University, this concept remains in place as the goal toward which our program strives.
 The teacher as servant leader helps to set high standards for the learning community in which they serve.
 Through daily interaction, teachers encourage academic and civic excellence among the students they serve.
 Moreover, because of their unique position in the community and society, teachers who are both servants and leaders have the ongoing opportunity through their collaborative relationships with school colleagues, parents, and community agency personnel to model advocacy and high standards of ethics on behalf of the students they serve.

 The leading phrase of the conceptual framework recognizes the work of the teacher as professional.
-The teacher is not a technician, but rather is a professional, informed about the discipline, the nature of the learner, and learning, who must make innumerable independent decisions daily for the benefit of students' affective, cognitive and physical development.
+The teacher is not a technician, but rather is a professional informed about the discipline, the nature of the learner, and learning.
+The teacher must make innumerable independent decisions daily for the benefit of students' affective, cognitive and physical development.

-The conceptual framework of the Pfeiffer Teacher Education Program embodies four domains that specify areas of a teacher's responsibility.
-These domains are based on the work of Charlotte Danielson (Enhancing Professional Practice: A Framework for Teaching, 2nd Edition, 2007) and are consistent with the North Carolina Professional Teaching Standards, approved by the North Carolina State Board of Education on June 7, 2007.
+The conceptual framework of the Pfeiffer Teacher Education Program embodies four domains that specify the areas of a teacher's responsibility.
+These domains are based on the work of Charlotte Danielson (Enhancing Professional Practice: A Framework for Teaching, 2nd Edition, 2007) and supported by the work of Rinaldo, et al. (2009).
+All of the aspects of the conceptual framework are consistent with the North Carolina Professional Teaching Standards, approved by the North Carolina State Board of Education on June 7, 2007.
+The Division of Education's Conceptual Framework was most recently revised in the summer of 2018 and formally reaffirmed on August 6, 2018.